-Key Star Locksmith is more than capable of designing and implementing master key systems for our New Hyde Park Security Services clients.
+Key Star Locksmith is more than capable of designing and implementing master key systems for our Great Neck Security Services clients.
 A master key system will essentially allow you to open some or all of the doors or entry points in your facility using a single key.
 While a master key system may be convenient, they can also be dangerous in the wrong hands.
 In fact, weaker master key system keys can be duplicated using a few blank keys and a metal file.

 Fortunately, we develop our master key systems using a proprietary, state-of-the-art “design wizard” software that cannot be breached.
 Essentially, Key Star Locksmith devises master key systems using 3 established methods: namely, the copy, auto, and standard methods.